Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 Type: `roomDevice`

 An item that can be displayed in a room.
 Some room devices can also allow characters to enter inside.
+Room devices are sometimes also described as "room-level items".

 Room devices are defined using the `DefineRoomDeviceAsset` macro.